 C.3.
-Significant potential upcoming changes (under discussion for 2013-2014):
+Significant Potential Upcoming Changes (under discussion for 2013-2014):

-CHE: Proposed changes in course ordering and Technical Electives (TEs) to reflect changing dynamics of major.
-Prerequisite and course ordering changes are being evaluated to ensure prerequisite structure and offering list is best suited for four-year and community college transfer students with special emphasis in redistribution of timing of TEs.
-The technical elective list for each option is undergoing a periodic review.
-No changes to core CHE curricula are foreseen in the near future.
+Proposed changes in course ordering and Technical Electives (TEs) to reflect changing dynamics of major.
+Prerequisite and course ordering changes are being evaluated to ensure prerequisite structure and offering list is best suited for 4 year and community college transfer students with special emphasis in redistribution of timing of TEs.
+Potential core educational level changes includes introduction of a global environmental engineering course in lieu of ME 010 (statics).
+The course is currently under evaluation with potential introduction in 2013-2014.
+A new technical elective course focusing on atmospheric aerosol (splitting ENVE 133, fundamentals of air pollution engineering into two courses to reflect rapidly growing field of aerosol engineering) is also under consideration for 2013-2014.